Skip to main content

 Client side modifications

-At the client side - from our Angular application - we also need to connect to the socket, and for this, we'll be using a package called socket.io-client along with its typing.
-Both of these can be installed via npm: npm i socket.io-client @types/socket.io-client.
+On the client side, we need to connect to the socket from our Angular application.
+We’ll use socket.io-client along with its typing.
+Install both via npm: npm i socket.io-client @types/socket.io-client.

 // api.service.ts